 So if you are fortunate enough to draw pocket aces then you are in a strong position.
 If we take this further and look at the probability of drawing any of pockets aces, kings, or queens, then your chances improve to 0.0136% or just short of 73/1.

-Let’s say you are lucky enough to be dealt the pocket aces, what are your chances of drawing three of a kind?
+Let’s say you are lucky enough to have been dealt the pocket aces.
+What are your chances of drawing three of a kind?
 The probability is 11.8% or 8.5 in decimal odds and 15/2 in fractional odds.

 Let’s look at the odds of getting certain pocket cards before the flop.